Product Information Kakegawa Sannen-bancha (three-year aged bancha)

 Producers of tea:

 A family-run tea garden that manages the production of tea from cultivation through processing.
-The tea farmer’s teas were awarded at multiple national and international tea contests.
+The tea farmer’s teas have received awards at multiple national and international tea contests.

 The philosophy of the tea farmers is respect for nature and cultivating tea.
 They do not want to destroy the ecosystem using agricultural chemicals.
 Thus, they don’t use any chemicals for their tea cultivation.